Jeffrey Epstein: Early life

-In 1967, Epstein attended the National Music Camp at the Interlochen Center for the Arts.
+In 1967, Epstein attended the National Music Camp at Interlochen Center for the Arts.
 He began playing the piano when he was five, and was regarded as a talented musician by friends.
 He graduated in 1969 from Lafayette High School at age 16, having skipped two grades.
 Later that year, he attended advanced math classes at Cooper Union until he changed colleges in 1971.
 From September 1971, he attended the Courant Institute of Mathematical Sciences at New York University, where he studied mathematical physiology, but left without receiving a degree in June 1974.

 Career

-Private school teacher (1974–1976)
+Dalton School (1974–1976)

-At age 21, Epstein started working in September 1974 as a physics and mathematics teacher for teens at the Dalton School on the Upper East Side of Manhattan.
+In September 1974, at age 21, Epstein started working as a mathematics teacher at the Dalton School on the Upper East Side of Manhattan.
+The school's newspaper announced the hiring of Epstein.
 Donald Barr, who served as the headmaster until June 1974, was known to have made several unconventional recruitments at the time, although it is unclear whether he had a direct role in hiring Epstein.
 Three months after Barr's departure, Epstein began to teach at the school, despite his lack of credentials.

-Epstein allegedly showed inappropriate behavior toward underage female students at the time, paying them constant attention, and even showing up at a party where young people were drinking, according to a former student.
-Other former students also often saw him flirting with female students.
-Eventually, Epstein became acquainted with Alan Greenberg, the chief executive officer of Bear Stearns, whose son and daughter were attending the school.
-Greenberg's daughter, Lynne Koeppel, pointed to a parent-teacher conference where Epstein influenced another Dalton parent into advocating for him to Greenberg.
-In June 1976, after Epstein was dismissed from Dalton for "poor performance," Greenberg offered him a job at Bear Stearns.
+One parent recalled his son's belief that Epstein was "popular with students and the school's young female staff members".
+In 2019, several former students alleged that Epstein paid inappropriate attention to female students, and that he once showed up at a student party, although none said he made physical contact with them.

+In early 1976, Epstein attended an art event where he met a Dalton father who worked on Wall Street.
+The man thought Epstein was "wasting his time" at Dalton, given his knowledge of mathematics, and rang Alan Greenberg – a senior executive at Bear Stearns – to recommend a potential hire.
+The timing was suitable, as Epstein was soon dismissed from Dalton due to poor performance.